Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 Here is an [example](https://www.w3schools.com/python/python_datatypes.asp) to illustrate different data types in python.
 The data types we will need to deal with in this workshop are: str, int, float, list, tuple, dict, set and bool.

-JSON data is a data type widely used for data exchange.
+JSON data is a data type widely used for data exchange on internet.
 Please read the [Intro](https://www.w3schools.com/js/js_json_intro.asp) and [JSON Parse](https://www.w3schools.com/js/js_json_intro.asp).
 This will help us perceive the twitter data parsing.

 Besides, we will also use two basic control flows in programming.
 It is helpful if you know the control flows in programming, but if not, [here](https://docs.python.org/3/tutorial/controlflow.html) is a good intro on that.
 We will mostly use condition(*if...else...*) and loop(*for loop*) control.